Title: Playtime Is Over

 Year: 2011

-Materials and techniques: UV print on Dibond and 4mm Plexiglass
+Materials and Techniques: UV print on Dibond and 4 mm Plexiglass

 Documentation by: Future Gallery Berlin

-Foto by GJ van Rooij
+documentation foto by GJ van Rooij

-All Days of Aquarius
+Title: All Days of Aquarius

 Artist: Anne de Vries